amanviitb/Qlik/README.md

 # A simple REST service to check if a message is palindrome or not

-A microserver exposes an API api/v1/message
+The service exposes a simple REST API to check if a given message(a REST resource) is a palindrome or not.

 # Running Locally